talon-one/talon_one.js/docs/ManagementApi.md

 let apiInstance = new TalonOne.ManagementApi();
 let applicationId = 56; // Number | The ID of the Application.
 It is displayed in your Talon.One deployment URL. let opts = {
-  'pageSize': 1000, // Number | The number of items in this response.
+  'pageSize': 1000, // Number | The number of items in the response.
   'skip': 56, // Number | The number of items to skip when paging through large result sets.
   'sort': "sort_example", // String | The field by which results should be sorted.
 By default, results are sorted in ascending order.
 To sort them in descending order, prefix the field name with `-`.  **Note:** This parameter works only with numeric fields.
   'withTotalResultSize': true, // Boolean | When this flag is set, the result includes the total size of the result, across all pages.
 This might decrease performance on large data sets.  - When `true`: `hasMore` is true when there is a next page. `totalResultSize` is always zero. - When `false`: `hasMore` is always false. `totalResultSize` contains the total number of results for this query.
   'campaignId': 3.4, // Number | Filter results by campaign.
   'name': "name_example", // String | The name of the store.
-  'integrationId': "integrationId_example" // String | The integration ID of the store.
+  'integrationId': "integrationId_example", // String | The integration ID of the store.
+  'query': "query_example" // String | Filter results by `name` or `integrationId`.
 };
 apiInstance.listStores(applicationId, opts).then((data) => {
   console.log('API called successfully.
 Returned data: ' + data);